 Often made from aluminium alloy, the plate simply becomes an extension of the block or head, and allows the head gasket to do its job in the normal manner.

-Please note that the thicker the plate, the less directly those forces are transmitted through to the other side – so thinner is nearly always better.
-As a guide, a 2.0mm aluminium alloy plate is the maximum that should be considered.
+Please note that the thicker the plate, the less directly those forces are transmitted through to the other side – so thinner is nearly always better – a 2.0mm aluminium alloy plate is the maximum that should be considered.

 Surface flatness & finish of both the head & block is very important.
 Always resurface the cylinder head, perhaps the block as well, always use an aluminium plate next to the aluminium cylinder head, always use a copper plate against the flattest surface.
-Metal to metal joints are very unlikely to seal completely by themselves so a soft non-setting, high temperature sealant must always be used.
+Metal to metal joints are very unlikely to seal completely by themselves, so a soft non-setting, high temperature sealant such as Wellseal must always be used.

 Don’t forget that with OHC engines it may be necessary to use a vernier pulley to allow correct cam timing settings as the original crank to cam geometry will have changed.